sakai-mirror/assignment2/docs/tii-estimate.rst

 time estimate (compared to the wildly inaccurate time estimates that are typicaly for software development).

+While we are trying to think about how Grademark integration will factor into the designs, the concrete Grademark integration is not part of this document.

+A number of short iterative milestones are included to make sure work progresses smoothly.
+There is an attempt to space out the milestones so that on average they can be met within roughly 3 days of the previous milestone (given the project schedule).

 Overall flow of work
 ====================